 While we believe that incident prevention is key, we also prepare our employees to handle and respond to the emergencies.
 This is important to reduce and limit the impact and casualty as a result of the incidents.

-In 2017, the Group achieved 0 fatalities.
-However, there were 1 serious incident and 16 workplace injuries involving our employees for which safety guidelines have been highlighted to the workers to prevent re-occurrence.
+In 2020, the Group achieved 0 fatalities.
+However, there were 5 serious incidents and 6 workplace injuries involving our employees for which safety guidelines have been highlighted to the workers to prevent re-occurrence.